-Add some sugar & spice to your life with these deliciously dark, rich & fluffy waffles.
+Add some sugar & spice to your life with these deliciously dark, rich & fluffy Gingerbread Waffles.
 Full of warm & comforting gingerbread flavour & surprisingly healthy!

 Spelt is an ancient grain which is packed with vitamins, minerals and nutrients which are not found in wheat.
 It is also high in fibre and protein (up to 15% depending on the source) and this protein is complete, meaning that it contains the nine essential amino acids needed by our bodies.
 Spelt aids digestive health, helps lower cholesterol and helps regulate insulin and glucose levels due to its high fibre content.
 It also boosts circulation, aids bone health, helps regulate hormones and helps boost your immune system.